iterative/dvc.org/content/docs/command-reference/remote/rename.md

 ## Description

-This command modify a section in the DVC
+This command modify a section in the [DVC configuration] file.
-[config file](/doc/command-reference/config).
 Alternatively, it is possible to edit config files manually.

 See also `dvc remote modify` to change other aspects of remote configuration, such as the URL or access credentials.

 Both `name` and `new` arguments are required, with the old and new names for the DVC remote, respectively.

+[dvc configuration]: /doc/user-guide/project-structure/configuration

 ## Options